The Satanic Verses controversy: Attacks

 In the United States, the FBI was notified of 78 threats to bookstores in early March 1989, thought to be a small proportion of the total number of threats.
-B. Dalton bookstore chain received 30 threats in less than three hours.
+The bookstore chain B. Dalton, for instance, received 30 threats in less than three hours.
 Bombings of book stores included two in Berkeley, California.
-In New York, the office of a community newspaper, The Riverdale Press, was all but destroyed by firebombs following the publication of an editorial defending the right to read the novel and criticizing the bookstores that pulled it from their shelves.
+In New York, the office of a community newspaper, The Riverdale Press, was all but destroyed by firebombs following the publication of an editorial defending the right to read the novel and criticising the bookstores that pulled it from their shelves.
 But the United Kingdom was the country where violence against bookstores occurred most often and persisted the longest.
 Two large bookstores in Charing Cross Road, London, (Collets and Dillons) were bombed on 9 April.
 In May, explosions went off in the town of High Wycombe and again in London, on Kings Road.
 Other bombings included one at a large London department store (Liberty's), in connection with the Penguin Bookshop inside the store, and at the Penguin store in York.
 Unexploded devices were found at Penguin stores in Guildford, Nottingham, and Peterborough.

 In the United States, it was unavailable in about one-third of bookstores.
 In many others that carried the book, it was kept under the counter.

 Fatwa by Ayatollah Khomeini

 On 14 February 1989, Ayatollah Ruhollah Khomeini, the Supreme Leader of Iran and one of the most prominent Shi'a Muslim leaders, issued a fatwa calling for the death of Rushdie and his publishers.
 This created a major international incident that persisted for many years.

 Broadcast on Iranian radio, the judgement read:

 Khomeini did not give a legal reasoning for his judgement.
 It is thought to be based on the ninth chapter of the Qur'an, called At-Tawba, verse 61: "Some of them hurt the prophet by saying, 'He is all ears!'
 Say, 'It is better for you that he listens to you.
 He believes in God, and trusts the believers.
 He is a mercy for those among you who believe.'
 Those who hurt God's messenger have incurred a painful retribution".
 However it was not explained how that chapter could support such a judgement.

 Over the next few days, Iranian officials offered a bounty of $6 million for killing Rushdie, who was thus forced to live under police protection for the next nine years.
 On 7 March 1989, the United Kingdom and Iran broke diplomatic relations over the Rushdie controversy.